Republicans Chose To ‘Anoint’ Donald Trump ‘King Or Emperor’ With Impeachment Acquittal Vote, Columnist Says

 DeVega has not been alone in warning that Trump has been elevated to the level of a “king.”
 Earlier this week, Pulitzer Prize-winning historian Jon Meacham said in an interview that as soon as the Senate voted on Friday against allowing witnesses or evidence in the impeachment trial, Trump became “functionally a monarch,” and “the most politically powerful president in American history.”

-The Salon.com columnist also called Trump’s presidency, after his “virtual coronation” by Republicans, the “greatest threat to American democracy” since the south seceded from the United States in order to preserve their practice of human slavery — resulting in the four-year American Civil War which led to more than 600,000 deaths.
+The Salon columnist also called Trump’s presidency, after his “virtual coronation” by Republicans, the “greatest threat to American democracy” since the south seceded from the United States in order to preserve their practice of human slavery — resulting in the four-year American Civil War which led to more than 600,000 deaths.